chezyio/SC3010/README.md

 # since 1=1 is always true, the entire database is returned
 SELECT * FROM client WHERE name = 'bob' OR 1=1
 ```

+##### Defenses against SQL Injection

+-   Use parameterized queries
+    -   Ensure user input is treated as data and not command
+-   Use ORM
+    -   Abstract SQL generation and reduce risk of generation
+-   Input inspection
+    -   Sanitize and remove dangerous characters
+    -   Validate and reject malformed input
+    -   Whitelist allowed values

 #### Cross Site Scripting (XSS)